 Various checks of reasonableness were performed on pensions, dates of employment, Plan membership and birth, as well as pensionable earnings, contributions with interest and credited service.
-The Nova Scotia Pension Services Corporation was provided with a report on the results of our data verifications where any questions arose from our reasonableness and consistency checks.
+NS Pension was provided with a report on the results of our data verifications where any questions arose from our reasonableness and consistency checks.
 They either confirmed the data provided or advised of adjustments to the data.
-Accordingly, we are satisfied that the data is sufficient and reliable for the purposes of this actuarial valuation.
+Through the pensionable earnings data review process, we determined that for some records, the 2023-2024 school year salary data did not reflect salary increases that were ratified in the summer of 2024 and retroactive to August 1, 2023.
+These records were identified by matching their salaries from the data with salaries from the previous contract effective August 1, 2022.
+We have confirmed with NS Pension that a 5.58% increase to the 2023-2024 school year salary as provided in the raw data for approximately 1,000 active records was appropriate to reflect the salary increases in the new contract.
+Accordingly, with the confirmed adjustments, we are satisfied that the data is sufficient and reliable for the purposes of this actuarial valuation.